In a Nutshell

 Auto loan debt can be a significant financial burden.
 If you’re struggling to afford your car payments, you may have some relief options, such as working out a new payment plan with your lender, refinancing, or selling or trading in your vehicle.The average car loan amount is high.

-You might be fine with that amount when you drive the car off the lot.
+You might be fine with your car payment amount when you drive the car off the lot.
 But financial hardships like fluctuating income, a job loss, unexpected medical bills or emergency expenses at some point could make it difficult to manage a car payment.

 When that happens, you may look for auto loan debt relief.
 Here are some options and things to consider.